MoinTJ/Gremlin_Handson/README.md

 Ulimate Goal : The harder it is to disrupt the steady state, the more confidence we have in the behavior of the system

-There are no of tools avaiable in market : pls see the link with pros & cons https://www.gremlin.com/community/tutorials/chaos-engineering-tools-comparison/
+There are number of tools avaiable in market : pls see the link with pros & cons https://www.gremlin.com/community/tutorials/chaos-engineering-tools-comparison/

 # Before you begin this tutorial you need the following: Prerequisites